-If you can’t pick the winners and losers, then you can always gain some exposure to exponential technologies by investing in diversified tech ETFs.
+If you can’t pick the winners and losers, then you can of course always gain some exposure to exponential technologies by investing in diversified tech ETFs (exchange traded funds).

-These are great for taking the guessing out of the game and simply investing in the trend.
+And so these can be a great way for taking the guessing out of the game and simply investing in the trend.